-I invite all our member clubs, rally organisers, officials and volunteers to make use of these Guidelines and consider them as a valuable resource to assist you in the staging of rally events.
+I invite all our member clubs, rally organisers, officials and volunteers to make use of this document and consider it as a valuable resource to assist you in the organisation of rally events.

-I wish you a safe and exciting 2024 Rally season.
+I wish you a safe and exciting 2025 Rally season.